hexagontk/hexagon/http_server/README.md

 to mount a group of routes in different paths (allowing you to reuse them).
 Check this snippet:

 @code http_test/src/main/kotlin/com/hexagonkt/http/test/examples/SamplesTest.kt?routers

+# HTTP Context
+These are the events that the handlers handle (they are also called HTTP calls or just calls along this documentation).
+They wrap HTTP requests and responses along with some attributes that may be used to pass data across handlers and an exception field to express that a previous callback resulted in an error.

+The HTTP context provides you with everything you need to handle a HTTP request.
+It contains the request, the response, and a bunch of utility methods to return results, read parameters or pass attributes among filters/routes.

+The methods are available directly from the callback.
+You can check the [API documentation] for the full list of methods.
+This sample code illustrates the usage:

+@code http_test/src/main/kotlin/com/hexagonkt/http/test/examples/SamplesTest.kt?callbackCall

+[API documentation]: /api/http_server/com.hexagonkt.http.server/-call

 # Callbacks
 Callbacks are request's handling blocks that are bound to handlers.
 They make the request and